Dhayanithi-545/E-commerce-follow-along/README.md

 **Next Steps:**
 In the upcoming milestone, we will build more advanced features for the application, enhancing user experience and security measures.

+## Milestone 7: User Login

+In this milestone, I implemented a backend endpoint for user login.
+The endpoint:
+1. Accepts user credentials (email and password).
+2. Validates the user's existence in the database.
+3. Compares the hashed password using `bcrypt`.
+4. Returns appropriate responses for success or failure.